hakuhodo-technologies/scope-rl/README.md

 ### Off-Policy Selection and Evaluation of OPE/OPS

 We can also select the best-performing policy among a set of candidate policies based on the OPE results using the OPS class.
-It is also possible to evaluate the reliability of OPE/OPS using various metrics such as mean squaredberror, rank correlation, regret, and type I and type II error rates.
+It is also possible to evaluate the reliability of OPE/OPS using various metrics such as mean squared error, rank correlation, regret, and type I and type II error rates.

 ```Python
 # perform off-policy selection based on the OPE results